 The Power Hub I-Plate provides concise, abbreviated information for setting up and running a Power Hub as part of a System (Quick-start Guide and Operating Information).
 All System components should be connected as described on the I-Plate.
-Warnings and Notices are provided.
+The Warning and Notices are important lists of things to do and not to do.
 Be familiar with their content before operating the Power Hub.
 An I-Plate is (usually) tailored to a customer's specific application.
+Contact Solar Stik Tech Support for details.